1) You can't win. 2) You can't break even. 3) You can't leave the game.

 The kids introduced in the fourth season (and, by extension, the entire Baltimore school system).
 Roland Prezbylewski realizes that nothing he does can curb the school system's trend of cutting corners and mismanaging internal resources, even though he tries to give the kids a better education.
 Most of the main students end up becoming "hard" to the Baltimore street life and take up the roles of past main characters (Dukie becomes a drug user like Bubbles, Michael becomes a stick-up artist like Omar, and Randy becomes a thug in a group home).

 The Babylon 5 sequel Crusade was meant to feature a subversion, with the supposed plot hook of finding a cure for the Drakh plague that will kill all humans in five years resolved in just one season.
-Then the means of finding the cure would lead to more story arcs involving corruption of the Earth government that were what J. Michael Straczynski really wanted the show to be about; the plague story had been forced on him by executives who wanted the show's core premise to be able to be summed up in a few words.
+Then the means of finding the cure would lead to more story arcs involving corruption of the Earth government and the manipulation of leftover Shadow technology that were what J. Michael Straczynski really wanted the show to be about; the plague story had been forced on him by executives who wanted the show's core premise to be able to be summed up in a few words.
 Unfortunately, it was cancelled long before this could happen.

 [shows picture of Batman] Trebek: Is this Batman or Robin?
 Chris Tucker.
 Chris Tucker: Yo I know this, man.
 That's Robin!
 Trebek: No. So since it's not Robin, that leaves only one correct answer.
 Anne Heche.
 Anne Heche: Who is Robin?
 Trebek: Amazing.
 Sean Connery.
 Sean Connery: What is Robin?